 SGLT1 works in a similar fashion to GLUT4, however, it does have some slight differences.
 First, it primarily works within the digestive tract to transport both glucose and galactose, a sugar native to dairy products.
 Second, and perhaps most importantly, SGLT1 is sodium-dependent, meaning it relies on the presence of salt to conduct its work.

 That being said, SGLT1’s involvement with blood sugar aligns it closely with GLUT4 in terms of effects.
-Not only is SGLT1 a part of the first step of converting sugars into energy, but more SGLT1 activity has been linked to better insulin response and energy balance.
+However, because SGLT1 moves sugars into the blood stream, inhibiting its activity has been linked to better insulin response and energy balance.

 We’ve talked a bit about fatty acids already, but we’ve yet to mention one of the body’s key factors in metabolizing them – acetyl coenzyme A carboxylase (ACC).
 This enzyme regulates the formation of fatty acids, controlled via responses from insulin, glucagon, and epinephrine.
 As you would imagine, ACC is quite active when there is a surplus of calories available, storing this excess energy as body fat.
 While this is the body’s natural response, there seems to be a way to influence it in an advantageous manner.

 Acetyl coenzyme A carboxylase phosphorylation (ACC-P) is an incredibly important limiting factor in all of this.
 ACC is switched off by phosphorylation, which makes it easier for the body to store fat.
 Inhibiting ACC-P reduces lipogenesis, putting the body in more of a “fat-burning” as opposed to “fat-storing” state.